Best practices for multi-tenant graph schema isolation

 Graph Data Type Selection: Use STRING for tenantId when tenant identifiers are UUIDs or domain-based slugs.
 Strings provide consistent hashing behavior and predictable index sizing.
 Avoid arrays or maps for tenant routing, as they bypass native index structures and force runtime evaluation.
 If tenant IDs are numeric, use INTEGER to reduce storage footprint and accelerate equality comparisons.

 Schema Evolution & Versioning: Multi-tenant environments require backward-compatible schema migrations.
 Introduce new tenant-specific properties as optional with default values.
-Use apoc.schema.assert or native CREATE CONSTRAINT statements wrapped in idempotent migration scripts.
-Never drop constraints during peak hours; instead, use CREATE CONSTRAINT IF NOT EXISTS and phase out legacy properties via background batch jobs.
+Use CREATE CONSTRAINT IF NOT EXISTS for idempotent migrations and phase out legacy properties via background batch jobs.
+Never drop constraints during peak hours.

-Compliance & Data Lineage Tracking: Implement audit nodes or property-level lineage tracking to satisfy GDPR, SOC2, and HIPAA requirements.
+Compliance & Lineage Tracking: Implement property-level lineage tracking to satisfy GDPR, SOC 2, and HIPAA requirements.
 Store createdAt, createdBy, and lastModifiedBy properties alongside tenantId.
 For strict compliance, route deletion requests through a soft-delete flag (isDeleted: true) with a scheduled purge job, ensuring referential integrity remains intact during tenant offboarding.

-Enterprise Security & Access Governance: Combine Neo4j RBAC with application-level tenant routing.
-Map database roles to tenant scopes using neo4j-admin dbms.security commands, and enforce least-privilege access.
-For platform teams, implement row-level security patterns by restricting GRANT READ to specific label-property combinations, ensuring that even compromised credentials cannot bypass tenant predicates.
+RBAC Access Governance: Combine Neo4j RBAC with application-level tenant routing.
+Map database roles to tenant scopes, and enforce least-privilege access.
+For platform teams, implement label-level access restrictions using GRANT READ scoped to specific labels, ensuring that even compromised credentials cannot bypass tenant predicates.

 Production Implementation Workflow (Python Integration)